uniuuu/signaling-dockerized/README.md

 **DISCLAIMER:** This is *not* a rewrite or something of the original Nextcloud Spreed High-Performance Backend from Struktur AG ([GitHub](https://github.com/strukturag/nextcloud-spreed-signaling)).
 This version/docker-compose stack is just a setup of those software and its dependencies in docker.

 ### Setup
-Basically you need a working and of course secured docker host with git installed on it.
+Basically you need a working and of course secured docker host with bash, git and docker-compose installed on it.
 You need a dns entry (e.g. signaling.yourdomain.de) with a AAAA Record to your docker host (maybe also an A record for support of legacy clients).

+In the "normal" way, the stack will be deployed without a own rervse proxy.
+You can enter a name of a network in your `hpb.conf` for connecting to a own reverse proxy.

-This stack will listen on port 80/tcp and 443/tcp, so make sure, that they are not blocked by another software on your docker host.
-Also make sure that you have installed bash, git and of course docker and docker-compose.
+But if you insist, the stack is also able to ship a own caddy reverse proxy.
+In this case, the stack will listen on port 80/tcp and 443/tcp, so make sure, that they are not blocked by another software on your docker host.

 On your docker host you have to do the following:
 ```